open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-dark-kindred.md

 ### Dark Kindred Blades

-> The Blades are a unit of ruthless and efficient fighters, feared by their enemies and reviled by their own followers for their brutal tactics and their powerful, painful weapons.
+> The Blades are a unit of ruthless and efficient fighters, feared by their enemies and reviled by their own followers for their brutal tactics and their vicious and brutal poisoned knives.

 | Model Name         | Mov | Skl | Def | Str | Cmd | HP  | Special Rules     |
 | :----------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- |